-- Emotional support and reassurance from the school counsellor - Reassurance that it was right to report the incident and that appropriate action will be taken - Liaison with their parents to ensure a continuous dialogue of support - Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent or a member of staff - Advice on aspects of online safety, in the event of cyberbullying, to prevent re-occurrence, including, where appropriate, discussion with their parents to evaluate their online habits and age-appropriate advice on how the perpetrator might be blocked online - Discussion with their parent on whether police action is required (except in serious cases of child exploitation or abuse where the police may be contacted without discussion with parents)
+- Emotional support and reassurance from the school counsellor - Reassurance that it was right to report the incident and that appropriate action will be taken - Liaison with their parents to ensure a continuous dialogue of support - Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent or a member of staff - Advice on aspects of online safety, in the event of cyberbullying, to prevent reoccurrence, including, where appropriate, discussion with their parents to evaluate their online habits and age-appropriate advice on how the perpetrator might be blocked online - Discussion with their parent on whether police action is required (except in serious cases of child exploitation or abuse where the police may be contacted without discussion with parents)

-Pastoral Mangers, Heads of Year and/or the Deputy Headteacher will carefully consider in each instance of bullying that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
+The deputy headteacher will carefully consider in each instance of bullying that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
 Victims will be encouraged to broaden their friendship groups by joining lunchtime or after-school clubs or activities.

-Staff, particularly Pastoral Managers, will work with the victim to build resilience, e.g. by offering emotional therapy.
+Staff, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy.